-I’m an award-winning writer.
-I’ve written about travelling in North Korea for Kill Your Darlings, the world history of genocide for the Sydney Review of Books, and prejudice and intergenerational trauma for Griffith Review.
+I’ve written about the world history of genocide for the Sydney Review of Books, prejudice and intergenerational trauma for Griffith Review, and travelling in North Korea for Kill Your Darlings.
 I also review for the Australian.

 My Armenian travel memoir was shortlisted for the 2017 Kill Your Darlings Unpublished Manuscript Award, and received a 2015 Varuna Fellowship.